splash-networks/admin-panel-doc/docs/portals/unifi.md

 ![Controller Added](../assets/images/controller-added.png)

-You should check the site in the Unifi Controller to double check the captive portal settings.
+You should check the site in the Unifi Controller to double-check the captive portal settings.
 In Hotspot -> Authentication `External Portal Server` should be selected.

 ![Unifi External Portal Server](../assets/images/unifi-external-portal-server.png)